zhangzj2114/personal-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a 'JLU-CityU' joint PhD student, under the supervision of Prof. Hongwei Zhao and Prof. Xiangyu Zhao.
-Before that, I received my Master's and Bachelor's degrees at Jilin University.
+I am a 'JLU-CityU' joint PhD student under the supervision of Prof. Hongwei Zhao and Prof. Xiangyu Zhao.
+Before that, I received my Master's and Bachelor's degrees at Jilin University in 2018 and 2014, respectively.

 I﻿ am optimistic and vigorous.
 I like singing and hiking in my spare time.